South Africa

 - enacted (in 2016 and 2017) domestic regulations to enact transfer pricing documentation requirements aligned with Chapter V of the OECD’s 2017 Transfer Pricing Guidelines (also referred to as BEPS Action 13), including the exchange of CbC reports.

-The draft legislation to implement Pillar Two was published for public comment on 21 February 2024 and proposes to introduce two measures to effect the Pillar Two proposals, namely an income inclusion rule and a domestic minimum top-up tax for qualifying multinationals for years of assessment commencing on or after 1 January 2024.
+The legislation to implement Pillar Two is contained in the 2024 Taxation Laws Amendment Bill (expected to be promulgated at the end of December 2024) and proposes to introduce two measures to effect the Pillar Two proposals, namely an Income Inclusion Rule (IIR) and a Domestic Minimum Top-Up Tax for Qualifying Multinationals (QDMTT) for years of assessment commencing on or after 1 January 2024.

 Common Reporting Standard (CRS)